nethira/EBaySiteSelenium/readme.md

 Scenario:
 Open any browser of your choice (Mozilla firefox, Chrome, Internet Explorer or Safari).
-Write the code in such a way that based on the argument passed respective browser is selected.
+Write the code in such a way that based on the argument passed respective browser is selected.<br>
 Browse to https://in.ebay.com/ website.
 Enter a product in the search box on the homepage (say Apple Watches).
 From the categories dropdown, select the category of your product (say Electronics).
-Click the Search button.
+Click the Search button.<br>
 Write a method to print the result of the product.
 Write a method to print Nth product say 10th Product.
 (This should be a generic method) Write a method to print all products from 1st page.